Antoninus Pius

 Coinage

 The coinage of Antoninus Pius is extensive and well-produced, reflecting the stability and prosperity of his reign.
-His 900th anniversary of Rome types and the Diva Faustina memorial issues for his deified wife are particularly notable for their artistic quality.
+His 900th anniversary of Rome types and the Diva Faustina memorial issues for his deified wife are particularly distinguished for their artistic quality.

 Denominations